zerodaycode/canyon-book/src/introduction.md

 ### Write code that writes code

-Most of the powerful concepts in `Canyon` are achieved through it's incredible macro system.
+Most of the powerful concepts in `Canyon.SQL` are achieved through the *Rust* incredible macro system.
 This is the perfect definition for those macros: `they write code that writes code`.

 In concrete, `Canyon's` most beautiful solutions are created through `procedural and derive macros`,